Frequently Asked Questions

 What are lodging arrangements during the program?
 Do I get my own room?

 Fellows stay at three-star hotels in each of the three cities that FASPE visits: Berlin, Krakow and Oświęcim.
 In each city, each Fellow shares a room with one other Fellow.
-Roommates are rotated throughout the program to give Fellows an opportunity to get to know each other.
+Roommates are rotated halfway throughout the program to give Fellows an opportunity to get to know each other.
+FASPE cannot provide or arrange for single accommodations.

 What if I have special dietary requirements or other special requirements?